The building has now been demolished – December 2019.

-The application to redevelop the shops at 41 Curtin Place was lodged with the ACT Environment and Planning Directorate in December 2016 – and has been rejected by the ACT Planning and Land Authority.
+The application to redevelop the shops at 41 Curtin Place was lodged with the ACT Environment and Planning Directorate in December 2016 – and was rejected by the ACT Planning and Land Authority.

-The deadline to make comments or objections was 31 January.
-The ACT Planning and Land Authority decision was announced on 17 February.
+The deadline to make comments or objections to the original application was 31 January 2017.
+The ACT Planning and Land Authority decision to reject this was announced on 17 February 2017.

 A longer detailed explanation of the decision section by section is here – the Notice of Decision.